-Prerequisite: English 1302 with a "C" or better Offered: As needed and 2000 level literature course; may be taken concurrently
+Prerequisite: English 1302 with a "C" or better Offered: As needed

 ENGL 4303 Modern Critical Theory

 This course is a study of modern critical terms and approaches literary scholars employ to analyze texts, including aesthetic, structural and post-structural, genre, feminist, historicist, critical cultural, and audience response theories.
 It considers the role of history and political ideologies in the formation of literary texts and canons.
 (May be offered every other year)